 Walking through an occupied RV site is rude.
 Sure, it may provide a quicker route to the bathroom or pool area, but no one likes to see someone right outside their RV window…we all know RV sites aren’t big in the first place.

 This rule seems to be broken mostly by kids excited to reach their ideal amenity (playground, pool, splash pad).
-While we can’t fault a kid for being excited, it’s in everyone’s best interest to share this simple rule with their youngins.
+While we can’t fault a kid for being excited, sharing this simple rule with youngins is in everyone’s best interest.

 #2 Don’t Leave Your Dog’s Poop on the Ground